akkefa/ml-notes/docs/probability/random_variable.md

 The standard deviation is the square root of the variance. $\sigma_x = \sqrt{V(X)}$

 ## Indicator function
+The indicator function of an event is a random variable that takes

+- value 1 when the event happens;
+- value 0 when the event does not happen.

 Let A = Set of real numbers